yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_07.md

 > “This is a < os family > machine running version < os release full > ““The following directories are in the path < list each path >”

+Should be,

-> - “This is a < os.family > machine running version < os.release.full >
+> - "This is a < os.family > machine running version < os.release.full >"
-> - “The following directories are in the path: < list each path >”
+> - "The following directories are in the path: < list each path >"